 Indoor rock climbing is one of those sports you can do alone or with a partner (either as a spotter or a fellow climber).
 Let this date be the equivalent of a trust fall; you will need to communicate well and work together to ensure you both make it to the top and have a great time.

-Nothing gets your blood flowing quite like yoga does—especially if you're partner is guiding you through poses or flowing alongside you.
+Nothing gets your blood flowing quite like yoga does—especially if your partner is guiding you through poses or flowing alongside you.
 If one of you is a novice, simple guided asanas should suffice.
 Otherwise, try interlinked couples’ poses to really get to know your partner’s body.

 Bake a Gingerbread House